Spotlight turns to output as Boeing wins show

 "I think we have done a very good job in managing the bridge and I think maybe our competition is not doing as well."

-The airshow raised concerns over further delays to the Airbus A350 program after the company said it had encountered problems in drilling holes in the wing to fasten the skins to the structure.
+The airshow raised concerns over further delays to the Airbus A350 programme after the company said it had encountered problems in drilling holes in the wing to fasten the skins to the structure.

 But Airbus said it was not altering its schedule for its answer to the Boeing 787 Dreamliner which flew at the Farnborough Airshow.
 The A350 is due in service in mid-2014.